build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 > **Note**: In a production environment, we could make use of different environments or accounts to isolate production and test resources, but for this demo we just use a single set of resources.

-In theory, tags will only be applied when new code has been verified and ready to ship.
+In theory, tags will only be applied when new code has been verified and is ready to ship.
 This approach allows us to easily run new versions of code when ready, or rollback to an older version if a regression is identified.

 We'll create a new `deploy` workflow that only occurs when a tag is applied.